Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Quantity: 4

-The H&H Pets Small Dog & Cat Toothbrush is ideally sized for use on cats.
+The H&H Pets Small Dog & Cat Toothbrush is ideally sized for cats.
 It has reasonably soft bristles and a small enough head to tackle the teeth at the back as well as the front of the mouth.

 Pros